The Kind

 of its kindred evils.
 We resist modern decisionism, hour-long invitations,

-tactics in evangelistic meetings worldly entertainment to give aid to the
+in evangelistic meetings worldly entertainment to give aid to the power

-power of the gospel, and gimmicks and stunts to draw a crowd.
-Such things
+of the gospel, and gimmicks and stunts to draw a crowd.
+Such things are

-are useless in the salvation of sinners, for God has promised to bless the
+useless in the salvation of sinners, for God has promised to bless the gospel

-out under the authority of a local Baptist church.
-These missionaries are
+under the authority of a local Baptist church.
+These missionaries are supported

-supported by the home church and other churches of like precious faith.
+by the home church and other churches of like precious faith.
+Even at this

-Even at this present hour God is raising up many to go to the foreign fields
+present hour God is raising up many to go to the foreign fields from among

-from among our churches.
+our churches.
 To us there is no need of a mission board.
-Whatever
+Whatever work a

-work a mission board can do the local church can do, and do it with a Divine
+mission board can do the local church can do, and do it with a Divine commission.

-commission.
-Such boards lord over the churches who have little say in what
+Such boards lord over the churches who have little say in what goes on and

-goes on and are permitted only to pay the bills.
-In our opinion it is worse
+are permitted only to pay the bills.
+In our opinion it is worse than foolish

-than foolish to boast of church authority and then attempt to delegate missionary
+to boast of church authority and then attempt to delegate missionary work

 ON BAPTISM Our people